 A young man dressed in an attire abnormal for the heat reportedly started sitting outside Farion's building for extended periods two weeks ago.
 Minister of Internal Affairs Ihor Klymenko confirmed to media outlets that he is the main suspect.

-The intention of the shooting remains unclear at the time of publication, and Klymenko said authorities are considering multiple versions of events.
+The motive for the shooting remains unclear at the time of publication, and Klymenko said authorities are considering multiple versions of events.

 "Of course, other versions may appear.
 We already have some information about the commission of this crime, about the execution of this crime, but for now we will keep silent about it, because all versions are being checked," said Klymenko at an evening briefing.